PaulAduGyamfi/Supreme-Bot/README.md

 * **Simple configuration**

 # Configuration
+[No coding experience needed, just follow the steps below!]
 Requirements:
 * node.js 7+
 * Download the latest version of chromedriver from https://chromedriver.storage.googleapis.com/index.html?path=83.0.4103.39/ and replace the chromedriver in the folder